Stool233/logseq-store/pages/TLA+.md

 			-
 			  2. What next states can follow any given state
 		- It halts if there is no possible next state
-		- A state is an assignment of values to variables
+		- A state is an assignment of values to variables, so a state machine is described by -
-			- 状态：对变量赋值
+		-
 		-